How to hire an electric car: rental services explained

 One good reason to hire an electric car is as an extended test drive.
 If you go to a dealership, you’ll be able to test drive one for half an hour or so.
 If the dealer is really generous, they might let you take it for 24 hours.

-Yet electric-car ownership is very different to petrol or diesel and you’ll need a good few days to see how one can fit into your life.
-A hire car can be a great way to experience the ins and outs of ownership first-hand.
+However, electric-car ownership is very different to petrol or diesel and you’ll need a good few days to see how one can fit into your life.
+Hiring an EV can be a great way to experience the ins and outs of ownership first-hand.

 Another good reason is if you don’t want to own a car at all, and instead prefer to hire cars as and when you need them.
 There are several companies offering memberships or subscriptions.
 You can also get longer-term rentals, from daily to monthly, and many include all costs like insurance, maintenance and even charging.